Femtonics/FemtoAPI/docs/kb/api2/femtoapi-v2-0-home/femtoapi-2-0/the-femtoapi-command-reference/munit-manipulations.md

 In the Matlab FemtoAPI client, regarding the command descriptions and usage, the same applies as in case of C++/Python client, there are some minor differences regarding the input/output arguments.
 The usage from Matlab is the following:

-* You need to create a FemtoAPIProcessing object, as described  here(API2-A-1448161761)
+* You need to create a FemtoAPIProcessing object, as described  here ([Tutorial: using the FemtoAPI Matlab client](../the-femtoapi-matlab-client/tutorial-using-the-femtoapi-matlab-client.md))
 * call the command with the same name as in case of C++/Python, and the input/output parameters have the following format:
   * **measurement unit handle**, in input/output parameters: represented as Matlab array, instead of string, e.g. [43 0 0]
   * **countDims**: represented as Matlab array